-Historically, terrazzo has always been about adapting squandered materials into practical and beautiful surfaces.
-Fashioned from the chips and gravel of marble used to construct palazzos in 15th century Venice, terrazzo’s mosaic-like and hardwearing surface is ubiquitous in contemporary design.
+Terrazzo has always been about adapting squandered materials into practical and beautiful surfaces.
+Fashioned from leftover marble used to construct palazzos in 15th century Venice, terrazzo’s mosaic-like and hardwearing surface is ubiquitous in contemporary design.
 Both pleasingly modern and classically styled, terrazzo can be found everywhere – from restaurant entryways in Belgravia to flooring in the London Underground.
-Random and organic, manufactured yet identifiably human, Foresso builds upon this tradition.
+Random and organic, manufactured yet identifiably human.

-Conor Taylor – Foresso’s designer – noted that extremely high quality wood is regularly wasted in enormous quantities when processed.
-Delicate curls of planed wood and pieces of beautiful timber would, due to their unusual size or shape, regularly be pulped for filler or burned.
+Conor Taylor – Foresso’s designer – noted that high quality wood is regularly wasted in enormous quantities when processed.
+Delicate curls of planed wood and pieces of beautiful timber are regularly be pulped for filler or burned.
 Foresso reclaims these components and fashions them into a material that recreates the aesthetic of traditional terrazzo, with a rich grain and hand-of-the-maker quality, while making it more versatile than ever before.

 Applications – Using Foresso

-From countertops to café tables, Foresso can be adapted to modernise any interior space.
-Durable, lightweight, and flexible, Foresso is equally as suitable for broad interior uses as it is for detailed accents.
-The material can be incorporated into furniture design, wall panelling, and customisable surfaces, and can also be CNC carved to create eye-catching and intricate detail work.
+From countertops to café tables, Foresso can be adapted for any interior space.
+Durable and lightweight, Foresso is equally as suitable for broad interior uses as it is for detailed accents.
+The material can be incorporated into furniture design, wall panelling, and customisable surfaces.

 Foresso requires no specialist equipment to install, and can thus be easily integrated into any interior.